smatechnologies/ibm-i-agent-docs/docs/events-utilities/scansplf-scanoutq.md

 According to this definition of the report, these are the required values for each of the four SPLF Scan Rules in the LSAM database:

-Application: ACH-A
+- **Application**: ACH-A

-Rule sequence: 10, 20, 30, 40 (one for each rule; the sequence numbers could be 1, 2, 3, 4, up to 999).
+- **Rule sequence**: 10, 20, 30, 40 (one for each rule; the sequence numbers could be 1, 2, 3, 4, up to 999).
 Rule sequence numbers must be unique within an Application, even if different SPLF names are included within one Application.

-SPLF name: QSYSPRT
+- **SPLF name**: QSYSPRT

-Job name: POSTACHA
+- **Job name**: POSTACHA

-SPLF number: \*ANY (this could be a specific number, if job POSTACHA creates more than one report called QSYSPRT)
+- **SPLF number**: \*ANY (this could be a specific number, if job POSTACHA creates more than one report called QSYSPRT)

-From/To page: \*END \*END (notice that the From-page is not \*STR or 1, but \*END, to cause the scan job to start reading from the end of the report for each rule)
+- **From/To page**: \*END \*END (notice that the From-page is not \*STR or 1, but \*END, to cause the scan job to start reading from the end of the report for each rule)

-Start scan label: DEBIT COUNT (for the first rule, and for the other 3, use the labels shown above)
+- **Start scan label**: DEBIT COUNT (for the first rule, and for the other 3, use the labels shown above)

-Scan label length: (leave at zero, but each label could be measured, so the sizes would be 11, 11, 12, 12)
+- **Scan label length**: (leave at zero, but each label could be measured, so the sizes would be 11, 11, 12, 12)

-Position after label: (leave set to zeros so that the first non-blank character starts the value scan)
+- **Position after label**: (leave set to zeros so that the first non-blank character starts the value scan)

-(Scan) Value: \*PARM (the special value \*PARM is required for this application, telling the scan job to use the input PARAMETERS values supplied by the SCANSPLF command)
+- **(Scan) Value**: \*PARM (the special value \*PARM is required for this application, telling the scan job to use the input PARAMETERS values supplied by the SCANSPLF command)

-Scan value length: (leave the zeros for the item counts, but use a length of 16 for each of the total amounts in order to get past the $ sign and include all the numbers of the amount)
+- **Scan value length**: (leave the zeros for the item counts, but use a length of 16 for each of the total amounts in order to get past the $ sign and include all the numbers of the amount)

-Bypass parm value: \*empty\*
+- **Bypass parm value**: \*empty\*

-Bypass value length: 7 (optional)
+- **Bypass value length**: 7 (optional)

-Compress numeric: Y (This must be set to Y for the totals amounts fields in order to ignore the spaces and $ sign, which are inconsistent with the original format of the total amounts supplied by the transaction source.
+- **Compress numeric**: Y (This must be set to Y for the totals amounts fields in order to ignore the spaces and $ sign, which are inconsistent with the original format of the total amounts supplied by the transaction source.
 The item counts could ignore numeric compression, but to assure a valid numeric comparison, it is a good idea to use the compress option for all four parameters in this case.)

-Required rule: Y (A value of Y= yes is required whenever the Scan value is \*PARM because this tells the scan program to consider each of the rules in the final pass/fail decision at the end of the program.)
+- **Required rule**: Y (A value of Y= yes is required whenever the Scan value is \*PARM because this tells the scan program to consider each of the rules in the final pass/fail decision at the end of the program.)

 When the SCANSPLF command is executed in this example it is expected to end abnormally.
 This is caused by the obvious out of balance condition appearing in the sample report page.
 The total credit amount in the report does not match the total amount submitted by the SCANSPLF command.
 The FAILOPT(1) parameter of the SCANSPLF command tells the scan program to force an abnormal end to the execution of the SCANSPLF command when any parameter is not matched.
 This causes the OpCon schedule to show a failed balancing job.